IceAsteroid/wl-ExecHandler.sh/README.md

 Usage:
   wl-ExecHandler.sh [OPTIONS]
 Options:
-  -r              Restart the command.
+  -r              Restart the running command.
   -k              Keep the existing running command.
-  -R              Revive the command if it crashes.
+  -R              Always revive the command if it crashes.
   -c COMMAND      Specify the main command.
   -w COMMANDS     Whole line of commands to run.
   -h              Show this help message.